 (EE: Tablet 1: p.3)

 As Anu was a Sumerian reference to heaven, he should be identifying as no other then the Sakan God Zeus (Indra in Hindu cosmogony).
 In later reference, Anu was commemorated in the Istar shrine along side Enlil and Ea (EE: Tablet IV: p.
 29) who were no other than his siblings Hadis and Poseidon of the Greek mythology.
 From the chief god Anu came a new generations of gods, the Anunnaki who were particularly aggressive in nature (Notes: The Etymology of the Word Anunnaki).
+Cross reference with the Atrahasis epic story allows us to realize that by this time, the world of gods on earth had already collided with the world of men.
+Evidences show that from the start of Bhadrakalpa, new generation of gods Lgigi already took form of modern men (Atrahasis: The Creation of the Man Specie: The Kamara Connection).
+It could then say the same for the new formed Anannuki who were not only formed in human form by also making noises as humen do.
 Their disturbance annoyed both Tiamat and Apsu and they could not calm them down.
 From the advice of his son Mummu, Apsu decided to destroy the new gods, but when they informed Tiamat of theirs plan, she was incensed and angrily rejected theirs proposal.
 Mummu then took the campaign to carry on himself, but the Anunnaki already knew about their plan.
-It was Ea (Enki in Sumerian) who went to the rescue and it was Apsu who was subdued along side with his son Mummu.
+It was Ea (Enki in Sumerian) who went to the rescue and it was Apsu who was subdued along side with his son Mummu by the powerful Enki.
 After he crafted a spell that caused Apsu to sleep, Ea took Apsu's halo and wore it himself.
-Historically, it was when the Tai-Yuan nomads became in control of the steppe and furthermore incurred into the ream of the Xia Dynasty.
-After taking Apsu as his dwelling place, Ea started to extend his empire eastward, Not only that the Xia Dynasty was subdued, but also the Shang Dynasty (1810-1300 BC) also extended their control over Anyang (Anu-Yang) deep in Central in China.
+Historically, it was when the Tai-Yuan nomadic courts became in control of the steppe and furthermore incurred into the ream of the Xia Dynasty of mount Himalayas.
+After taking Apsu as his dwelling place, Ea started to extend his empire eastward.
+Not only that they subdued the Xia Dynasty, but the Shang Dynasty (1810-1300 BC) also extended their control over Anyang (Anu-Yang) deep into Central China.
 With the help of his wife Damkina, Ea created Marduk to surpass himself and the other gods in his godliness.
 Ea called him "My son, the Sun!".
 It is important to note that the Sun dynasty started with the primordial king Samanta to become the legacy of Southeast Asian original god-King.
 As we shall see, this ancient legacy was going to incur substantial changes under the aggressive maneuvers of the Shang Dynasty.

 The Lgigi and the Anunnaki